 Optionally the device can be switched via a Perl script or external tools like wget.
-More information is available on our support wiki at www.gude.info/wiki.
+More information is available on our support wiki at wiki.gude-systems.com.

 2.3 Maintenance

 The actual device generation with IPv6 and SSL allows all maintenance functions in the web interface to be carried out on the Maintenance Page 19.